How to Find Ashaig Campsite. Directions.

 Map

-Use the plus and minus controls at the top left of the map to zoom in and out, and the arrows to move the map north, south, east and west.
+Use the plus and minus controls at the bottom right of the map to zoom in and out.
 You can also re-orient the map by holding your left mouse button down over the map, and moving the mouse around.
-It's fun also to look at the satellite photograph!
 If you click on the marker you can then see a link to find directions which will open in a separate browser window or tab.

 The co-ordinates for your Satnav are:

-A87 Broadford to Ashaig - pavement and cycle path, approaching campsite from the west
+From the west: A87 Broadford to Ashaig - pavement and cycle path on right.

-A87 Broadford to Ashaig - entrance to campsite is on right
+From the west: A87 Broadford to Ashaig - entrance to campsite is on right.